iceiony/EEGReader/README.md

-Tool for colecting raw EEG data from a MindSetThinkGear .
+Tool for colecting raw EEG data from a NeuroSky MindWave reader.

 It saves readigns as CSV and in PNG format ( image representative of each reading  ) .